AhmedMagdy27/Fwd-Udacity-Web-Projects/Landing Page Project/README.md

  - setActiveState()

  ### Description:
- - Html that contains 5 sections and a navigation menu that contain these sections to be clicked to scroll into it and all page has an active state when the element is in viewport
+ - A landing page that contains 5 sections and a navigation menu that contain these sections to be clicked to scroll into it and all page has an active state when the element is in viewport